Everest Base Camp Trek via Phaplu

 The Everest Base Camp Trek via Phaplu is one of the most scenic and culturally rich alternatives to the classic EBC route.
 Unlike the usual Lukla flight start, this trek begins from the lower-altitude town of Phaplu, letting your body gradually adjust to the mountains while building stamina naturally.

-From the moment you set off, whether by bus, private car, or jeep, you will be stepping into a journey that blends authentic Himalayan culture with unforgettable landscapes.
+From the moment you set off, whether by bus, private car, or jeep, you step into a journey that blends authentic Himalayan culture with unforgettable landscapes.
 Historically, this trail was used by local traders and villagers to connect the lowlands of Nepal with the high Khumbu settlements, long before it became a trekking route.

 Along the way, ridgelines such as Taksindu La provide the first panoramic mountain views, while Lamjura Pass rewards you with sweeping vistas of peaks like Kangtega and Kusum Kanguru.
 Once you enter Sagarmatha National Park, the scenery transforms dramatically.